galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 title: "Installing the Ecosystem on Kubernetes"
 ---

-The following sections explain how to install a Galasa Ecosystem on a Kubernetes cluster by using Helm and to validate that the ecosystem installed successfully.
+The following sections explain how to install a Galasa Ecosystem on a Kubernetes cluster by using Helm and to validate that the ecosystem is installed correctly.

 If you want to run scalable, highly available testing for enterprise level workloads, use Helm to install your Galasa Ecosystem in a Kubernetes cluster.
 Running Galasa in a Kubernetes cluster, rather than in a local JVM, means that you can run many tests in parallel on a resilient and scalable platform, where the clean-up of test resources can be managed, and test results can be centralised and gathered easily.